Name: Elizabeth Marie Rushing #18715-056

 According to Elizabeth:

 This is not a drug case – it had to do with a Ponzi Scheme, but I met the man responsible for this four months before everyone was arrested!
 I never profited from this scheme, yet I was added to a 42 count indictment.
 I was charged with 3 counts and found guilty of all three.
 I went to trial with 4 of my co-defendants.
 They were offered a plea agreement 2 weeks prior to sentencing.
 I was offered a plea agreement 15 minutes before sentencing.
 They all took the plea agreement.
 I couldn’t talk to anyone and did not sign the paper.
 I didn’t trust the men that came to talk to me and couldn’t talk to my family.
 I was without the benefit of counsel; one of my many mistakes in this matter.
 I went to trial without a lawyer.
-I was denied a public defender by the magistrate judge at a my arraignment.
+I was denied a public defender by the magistrate judge at my arraignment.
 I was told I had to hire one and I thought I knew better and didn’t.

 I was found guilty of the least amount of charges and a specific amount of money.
 They ran my counts consecutive against the PSI recommendation and sentencing guidelines.
 This added an additional 53 months onto my sentence.
 I did not argue against anything.
 I just let it happen and that is my fault.
 I did not file an appeal.
 Did not know how important that is.
 I listened to the wrong people and now I am paying for it dearly.

 If I was sentenced today, my sentence range would be category 34 which is 14-16 years.
 The sentencing guidelines changed in 2001 for money laundering.
 I have already done 14 years 5 months and earned over 2 years good time.
 If they seriously consider my application even though I am not a drug case, I have done the maximum amount of time in the current guidelines.
-I was sentenced pre-Booker when the guidelines were mandatory.

 I don’t understand how one of the REAL HOUSEWIVES OF NEW JERSEY, who was looking at 50 years in prison for tax evasion and bank fraud only gets a 15 month sentence because she is a celebrity.
 Those of us that are not high profile or wealthy don’t get that kind of treatment.
 And, we parents don’t get to stagger our time so that children will have a parent at home.
 This only happens to high profile cases which is very misleading because the public believes this is how our judicial system works for everyone.